TOP

 Oak Farm Vineyards owners Heather and Dan Panella — the Panella family leading the Lodi community as both farmers and truckers (Panella Trucking LLC) since 1934, after immigrating from Campania in Italy

-Recent Lodi transplant Elyse Egan Perry, who handily manages the complex job of leading the winemaking team at Bokisch Vineyards (which includes custom winemaking for a number of other winery/grape buyers)
+Recent Lodi transplant Elyse Egan Perry, who handily manages the complex job of leading the winemaking team at Bokisch Vineyards (which includes custom winemaking for several other winery/grape buyers)

 Jason Eells, vineyard manager for Mettler Family Vineyards, a huge presence in the Lodi wine community since the late 1890s

-McManis Family Vineyards' Dirk Heuvel (left) and Ed Bianchi, both San Joaquin Valley natives who manage vineyards extending from Ripon (further south in the River Junction AVA) all the way to Lodi (in the latter, a total 1,775 acres in 7 separate vineyards, located in four of Lodi's AVAs)
+McManis Family Vineyards' Dirk Heuvel (left) and Ed Bianchi, both San Joaquin Valley natives manage vineyards extending from Ripon (further south in the River Junction AVA) to Lodi (in the latter, a total of 1,775 acres in 7 separate vineyards, located in four of Lodi's AVAs)

 Vino Farms' widely respected viticulturist Chris Storm with his wife Jana, enjoying a break with the wine industry at the annual ZinFest Vintner's Grille (where Lodi growers and vintners cut loose each May with live music and dancing under the stars)